bluecollarcoders/Es2015-Module-Exercise/README.md

 ### `npm run eject`

+### `Purpose of this Exercise`

+This exercise gives practice with ES2015-style import/export.

+So that one can work with import/export, we’ll use create-react-app to get a starter skeleton.
+However, we won’t be building an actual React app.

+### `Requirements`

+For this assignment you should create three JavaScript files:

+src/helpers.js
+This file should export two array helper functions:

+choice(items): returns a randomly selected item from array of items remove(items, item): removes the first matching item from items, if item exists, and returns it.
+Otherwise returns undefined. src/foods.js
+This file should export this array of fruits:

+[
+  "🍇", "🍈", "🍉", "🍊", "🍋", "🍌", "🍍", "🍎",
+  "🍏", "🍐", "🍒", "🍓", "🥝", "🍅", "🥑",
+];
+src/index.js
+This file should import the fruits and both array helpers.
+It should then:

+Randomly draw a fruit from the array
+Log the message “I’d like one RANDOMFRUIT, please.”
+Log the message “Here you go: RANDOMFRUIT”
+Log the message “Delicious!
+May I have another?”
+Remove the fruit from the array of fruits
+Log the message “I’m sorry, we’re all out.
+We have FRUITSLEFT left.”
+Testing This

 **Note: this is a one-way operation.
 Once you `eject`, you can’t go back!**

 If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
 This command will remove the single build dependency from your project.